AbdulShabazz/UnrealEngine-gTTS_demo/README.md

 ### pydub

-Pydub (32KB) is a python library which converts between audio file formats.
+Pydub (32KB) is a python library which converts between audio file formats, and can playback .WAV, .FLAC, .AAC, .MP3 files.

 ```{pip-cli}
 $ pip install pydub